brianmatthewthomas/generalUtilities/preservation_utilities/README.md

 This tool will create two files:
 *	checksum.exf
-*	transfer_inventory.csv
+*	transfer_helper.csv

 The checksum.exf file is a technical file with checksums for each file that it lists.
 It doubles as item-level inventory. **Include this in your transfer documentation**.

-The transfer_inventory.csv file is a temporary spreadsheet with the aggregated folder information to be copied into the first six columns of the formal transfer inventory excel (xlsx) file. **Do not include the transfer_inventory.csv in the transfer documentation**.
+The transfer_helper.csv file is a temporary spreadsheet with the aggregated folder information to be copied into the first six columns of the formal transfer inventory excel (xlsx) file. **Do not include the transfer_helper.csv in the transfer documentation**.

 ### Tool Limitations
 The tool has specific limitations.